-How to get from Amsterdam Schiphol Airport to the city centre
+Use this guide to find the best way for you to get from Amsterdam Schiphol Airport to the exciting Amsterdam city center.

 Amsterdam Schiphol is the city's main airport and one of the busiest airports in the world.
 It is located around 17km (10.5 miles) southwest from Amsterdam's main train station (“Amsterdam Centraal“).
 Most of the European budget airlines fly here, so if you're based in Europe you can get some pretty cheap flights to Amsterdam for a city break.

 The main way to reach Amsterdam centre from the airport is via the Airport Express Bus 397 or the regional train to Amsterdam Centraal.
-We set out the various options below in detail, but strongly advise you to consider getting an Amsterdam Public Transport Ticket prior to your visit.
-This card gives you unlimited travel on all the city's public transport networks operated by the Gemeentelijk Vervoerbedrijf (GVB), and also has the option to add on the Airport Express Bus return journey to/from the airport.
+We set out the various options below in our detailed guide on how to reach Amsterdam city centre.

 The Amsterdam public transport card

 Amsterdam's public transport is impressive with a comprehensive network of buses, metro, trams and ferries.
 But this makes the ticketing system rather complicated and confusing, particularly for first time visitors.
 When buying your ticket at the ticket machines, there are so many options, it can be quite overwhelming!
 In addition, queues for the machines can get quite long, particularly during rush hour.
 This not only wastes time, but can be quite stressful.